fnand/histogrammar/README.md

 val all_histograms = Label("px" -> px_histogram, "pt" -> pt_histogram, "cut" -> cut_histogram)

 val final_histogram = rdd.aggregate(all_histograms)(new Increment, new Combine)

+println(final_histogram("pt").ascii)
 ```

-The last line submits the histograms to Spark, which fills independent partial histograms in each of its worker nodes, combines partial results, and returns the final result for plotting.
+The `rdd.aggregate` function submits the histograms to Spark, which fills independent partial histograms in each of its worker nodes, combines partial results, and returns the final result for plotting.
 However, it required very little input from the user.
 In this example, `rdd` is a dataset of `Muon` objects, which the histograms view in different ways.

 ## Managing complexity